NEMA connector: NEMA L6

 NEMA L6 connectors are rated for a maximum of 250 volts.
 They are intended for two-pole, three wire, line-line-earth (or hot-hot-ground) circuits with a nominal supply voltage of 208 or 240 volts, depending on phase configuration.
 The L6 connector does not provide a neutral connection.

-L6-20 connectors provide a maximum of 20 amps and are commonly found in power distribution units (PDUs) used in the information technology sector.
+L6-20 connectors provide a maximum of 20 amperes and are commonly found in power distribution units (PDUs) used in the information technology sector.
 Most often, these connectors can be found in server rooms and data centers where the connectors are used to power equipment such as servers, backup systems and UPS units.

-L6-30 connectors provide a maximum of 30 amps and tend to be used in heavy-industry sectors.
+L6-30 connectors provide a maximum of 30 amperes and tend to be used in heavy-industry sectors.
 For example, welders and other manufacturing machinery where industrial equipment or large power tools are commonplace.

 NEMA L7

 NEMA L7 are two-pole and ground connectors rated for 277 V. Typically, these connectors are found in commercial or industrial lighting circuits, especially where metal halide lamps are common.